Samworth27/T1A1/README.md

 `+` There are many additional libraries that extend the base language.

-`-` The language has a low execution speed, ie it is slow in runtime, however there are libraries avaliable to execute some code in other languages such as C.
+`-` The language has a low execution speed, ie it is slow in runtime, however there are libraries available to execute some code in other languages such as C.
 `-` Due to its simple syntax some developers may struggle swapping from python to a language with more complex syntax.